microsoft/cppwinrt/README.md

 # The C++/WinRT language projection

-C++/WinRT is an entirely standard modern C++17 language projection for Windows Runtime (WinRT) APIs, implemented as a header-file-based library, and designed to provide you with first-class access to the modern Windows API.
+C++/WinRT is an entirely standard C++ language projection for Windows Runtime (WinRT) APIs, implemented as a header-file-based library, and designed to provide you with first-class access to the modern Windows API.
 With C++/WinRT, you can author and consume Windows Runtime APIs using any standards-compliant C++17 compiler.

 * Documentation: https://aka.ms/cppwinrt
 * NuGet package: http://aka.ms/cppwinrt/nuget